mpr1255/xinjiang_alerts/README.md

 I will probably add a twitter bot later so it also tweets out all the new links it's finding.

 ## Why?
 Because important data is quite often deleted soon after being published.
-I originally wrote this for my own topic, organ trafficking, but it is obviously useful for the Xinjiang issue so I'm making it publish with that research community in mind.
+I originally wrote this for my own topic, organ trafficking, but it is obviously useful for the Xinjiang issue so I'm making it public with that research community in mind.

 ## User guide
 Several ways to use this:

-1. Just check the data/{topic} folder and you'll see a tonne of URLS -- that is going to get unwieldy soon though;
+1. Just check the `data/{topic}` folder and you'll see a tonne of URLS -- that is going to get unwieldy soon though;
-2. Check the xinjiang.csv and you'll be able to see the title and excerpt that google alerts originally served up.
+2. Check the `data/xinjiang.csv` or `data/uyghur.csv` and you'll be able to see the title and excerpt that google alerts originally served up.
 You'll also see if there's a html file saved or not (and if it was successful; i.e. 0 or 1), plus the size of the html file.
 It's likely that very small files failed and what's saved is a corrupt file.
 3. Clone the entire repo locally and get updates to your machine;
-4. Etc.
+4. etc.

 # Low-hanging fruit for development
 ## integrate the archive link